Bhargavacharanreddy/retail_scd/README.md

 #### This project demonstrates the implementation and testing of various Slowly Changing Dimension (SCD) types using PostgreSQL, pgAdmin, and dbt on macOS.
 ---
+**Slowly Changing Dimensions (SCD) Types**

+Slowly Changing Dimensions (SCD) are techniques used in data warehousing to manage and track changes in dimension data over time.
+They ensure that historical data is accurately preserved, which is crucial for effective analysis and reporting.
+The primary SCD types include:​

+- Type 0 (Retain Original): This method retains the original data without any changes, even if there are updates in the source system.
+It's suitable when historical accuracy is paramount, and changes are not expected or should be ignored.​

+- Type 1 (Overwrite): In this approach, existing data is overwritten with new data, and no historical data is preserved.
+It's useful when corrections are needed, and historical accuracy is not required.​

+- Type 2 (Add New Row): This technique adds a new row for each change, preserving the historical data by assigning a new surrogate key or using effective date ranges.
+It's commonly used when a full history of data changes is necessary.​

+- Type 3 (Add New Attribute): Here, a new column is added to store the previous value of a changing attribute.
+This method tracks limited history and is useful when only the previous value needs to be retained.​

+- Type 4 (Add History Table): This approach involves maintaining a separate history table to track changes, while the main dimension table holds only the current data.
+It's beneficial when changes are infrequent but historical data is still important.​

+- Type 5 (Mini-Dimension with Type 1 Outrigger): This method combines a mini-dimension (Type 4) with a Type 1 reference (outrigger) to the mini-dimension in the base dimension table.
+It allows for accurate preservation of historical attribute values while enabling reporting of historical facts according to current attribute values. ​

+- Type 6 (Hybrid Approach): Also known as a hybrid approach, this method combines techniques from Types 1, 2, and 3 to provide a comprehensive solution for tracking changes, capturing both current and historical data efficiently.

+---
 ## Table of Contents
 1. Project Overview
 2. Architecture Diagram